ZX Spectrum: Recreations

 Later in 2014, the ZX Spectrum Vega retro video game console was announced by Retro Computers and crowdfunded on Indiegogo with the backing of Clive Sinclair.
 The Vega, released in 2015, took the form of a handheld TV game but the lack of a full keyboard led to criticism from reviewers due to the large number of text adventures supplied with the device.
 Most reviewers branded the device cheap and uncomfortable to use.
 The follow-up, the ZX Spectrum Vega+, was designed as a handheld game console.
 Despite reaching its crowdfunding target in March 2016, the company failed to fulfil the majority of orders.
 Reviewing the Vega+, The Register criticised numerous aspects and features of the machine, including its design and build quality and summed up by saying that the "entire feel is plasticky and inconsequential".
 Retro Computers Ltd was placed into liquidation in 2019.

 The ZX Spectrum Next is an expanded and updated version of the ZX Spectrum computer implemented with FPGA technology funded by a Kickstarter campaign in April 2017, with the board-only computer delivered to backers later that year.
 The finished machine, including a case designed by Rick Dickinson who died during the development of the project, was released to backers in February 2020.
 MagPi called it "a lovely piece of kit", noting that it is "well-designed and well-built: authentic to the original, and with technology that nods to the past while remaining functional and relevant in the modern age".
 PC Pro magazine called the Next "undeniably impressive" while noting that some features were "not quite ready".
 A further Kickstarter for an improved revision of the hardware was funded in August 2020.

 The ZX Touch is a handheld gaming console, released by Elmar Electronic in November 2023, that uses bare-metal emulation to play ZX Spectrum games.
 It features a 7-inch touchscreen, built-in games, and microSD support for loading additional games.

-In August 2024, Retro Games announced that they would be releasing a recreation of the ZX Spectrum titled "The Spectrum" which would include 48 built-in games, a save game option, rewind mode and pre-owned titles load up.
-It was released on 22 November 2024.